 This drive combines two historic roads.
 Georgetown Pike is the first road to be designated a Virginia Scenic Byway.
 The Pike is only 12 miles long, but it offers access to several parks with great hiking along the Potomac River.
 The drive passes through the center of Great Falls, a pretty Virginia small town.
 See drive #1 on our list for an alternate route through Great Falls.

 There are many historic stops along the GW Parkway, along with opportunities for hiking and biking.
-Allow at least half a day to visit the gem at the end of the parkway, George Washington’s Mount Vernon.
+This ca Allow at least half a day to visit the gem at the end of the parkway, George Washington's Mount Vernon.

-Things to Do on Georgetown Pike
+Things to Do on a Georgetown Pike Scenic Drive

 Things to Do on the George Washington Memorial Parkway Scenic Drive